-Figure 9: Password Screen
+Figure 10: Password Screen

-Once you have assigned a password to the Wireless Router (on the Password screen above) you will be prompted for the password when you connect, as shown below.
+Once you have assigned a password to the Wireless Broadband router (on the Password screen above) you will be prompted for the password when you connect, as shown below.
 (If no password has been set, this dialog will not appear.)